-So, when multiple employees approach you about vacation time, what exactly do you do?
+In particular, the task of handling a large amount of employee vacation requests during the holidays can be a daunting one.
+When multiple employees approach you about vacation time, what exactly do you do?
 How do you manage time-off requests fairly?
 Juggling the various staff vacations and keeping things running smoothly can seem like an impossible feat.
-Here's a look at some of the ways in which you can better handle holiday vacation requests and thus schedule time off fairly.

 Once you do have an established vacation time-off policy in place (and in writing), then it might be a matter of getting somewhat creative when it comes to managing time off fairly, especially at the end of the year.
 Here's how: